hkust-taco/invalml/README.md

 You may refer to Section 4 for more details about the web demo.

-## 3. Introduction to the Main Project
+## 3. Introduction to the Project

 ### 3.1 Project Structure

 Our artifact is based on MLscript.
-The structure of the main project is shown as follows:
+The structure of the project is shown as follows:

 - `hkmc2/shared/src`
     - `main/scala`